-- 2. Auditees that received a financially unqualified opinion with findings are those that were able to produce financial statements without material misstatements, but are struggling to: - align their performance reports to the predetermined objectives to which they had committed in their IDPs and/or SDBIPs - set clear performance indicators and targets to measure their performance against their predetermined objectives - · report reliably on whether they had achieved their performance targets - determine which legislation they should comply with, and implement the required policies, procedures and controls to ensure that they comply. - 3.
+- 2. Auditees that received a financially unqualified opinion with findings are those that were able to produce financial statements without material misstatements, but are struggling to: - align their performance reports to the predetermined objectives to which they had committed in their integrated development plans and/or service delivery and budget implementation plans - set clear performance indicators and targets to measure their performance against their predetermined objectives

+- report reliably on whether they had achieved their performance targets - determine which legislation they should comply with, and implement the required policies, procedures and controls to ensure that they comply. - 3.
 Auditees that received a financially qualified opinion with findings face the same challenges as those that were financially unqualified with findings in the areas of reporting on performance and compliance with key legislation.
 In addition, they were unable to produce credible and reliable financial statements.
-Their financial statements contain misstatements which they could not correct before the financial statements were published. - The financial statements of auditees that received an adverse opinion with findings include so many material misstatements that we disagree with virtually all the amounts and disclosures in the financial statements.

-5. Those auditees with a disclaimed opinion with findings could not provide us with evidence for most of the amounts and disclosures in the financial statements.
+Their financial statements contained misstatements which they could not correct before the financial statements were published. - 4.
+The financial statements of auditees that received an adverse opinion with findings included so many material misstatements that we disagreed with virtually all the amounts and disclosures in the financial statements. - 5.
+Those auditees with a disclaimed opinion with findings could not provide us with evidence for most of the amounts and disclosures in the financial statements.
 We were unable to conclude or express an opinion on the credibility of their financial statements.